jbakeacake/EdgeFinder_Tool/README.md

 ### Installation

-Installation is little bit tricky with these dependencies, and since I'm not crazy devoted to this project yet, you can just download/copy the `EdgeFinder.cs` and `DebugUtilities.cs` files and paste them into your project.
+Installation is little bit tricky with these dependencies.
+For now, you can just download/copy the `EdgeFinder.cs` and `DebugUtilities.cs` files and paste them into your project.

 ---